muneebulrehman/Portfolio-Project/README.md

 - Added a contact me section with form.
 - Made the web app desktop compatible
 - Added the dropdown navbar menu.
+- Added the popups for desktop and mobile view.

 # Getting Started